 Drug hunters face enormous challenges in their efforts to bring new treatments to patients.
 The traditional process of designing molecules that have the right properties to become safe and effective drug candidates takes approximately five years, requires thousands of molecules to be synthesized in the laboratory for preclinical testing, and costs many millions of dollars.
-And after all that effort, more than two-thirds of programs fail to even deliver a small molecule development candidate suitable to take forward into clinical testing.
+And after all that effort, more than two-thirds of drug discovery programs fail to even deliver a small molecule development candidate suitable to take forward into clinical testing.

 The long timeline, hefty price tag and high failure rate is due to the fact that many of the most important molecular properties, such as potency, selectivity, and solubility, are anti-correlated, meaning that it is difficult to design for one drug property (eg, potency) without negatively impacting another desirable property (eg, solubility).

 In an ideal world, we would be able to list out every possible molecule on a computer, feed these into an algorithm that computes every single molecular property with perfect accuracy, and then choose the best molecule to advance into the clinic.
 This is our North Star.

 Predicting Molecular Properties

 There are two distinct approaches being used within drug discovery that are making progress predicting an increasing number of molecular properties: artificial intelligence (AI)/machine learning and physics-based methods.

 AI is a broad umbrella term simply meaning machines, particularly computers, that perform tasks typically conducted by humans, such as autonomously driving a car and identifying faces in a crowd.
 The branch of AI involved in drug discovery and development is called machine learning.
 Machine learning systems are trained to comb through large amounts of existing data, called a training set, to detect patterns, predict outcomes, and make decisions with minimal human intervention.